j-zilla210/j-zilla210/README.md

 ## 🔍 What You’ll (eventually) Find Here

 This repo is a growing resource that explores:
-- 📱 Giving kids phones — pros, cons, and boundaries
-- 🧠 Cognitive risks of misinformation in early development
 - 🕵️ Social engineering tactics aimed at children (and how to defend against them)
 - 🛠️ Tools and habits to build healthy tech relationships
 - 📚 Curated research, articles, and resources for parents and professionals